Ruhr: Geography

-Map of the Ruhr area; in Green is a stricter or narrower definition of the Ruhr, comprising municipalities that are members of the Ruhr regional institution.
+Map of the Ruhr area: In green is the Ruhr by a narrow definition, comprising municipalities that are members of the Ruhr regional institution.

 The urban landscape of the Ruhr extends from the Lower Rhine Basin east to the Westphalian Plain and south to the hills of the Rhenish Massif.
 Through the centre of the Ruhr runs a segment of the loess belt that extends across Germany from west to east.
 Historically, this loess belt has underlain some of Germany's richest agricultural regions.

 Geologically, the region is defined by coal-bearing layers from the upper Carboniferous period.
 The coal seams reach the surface in a strip along the river Ruhr and dip downward from the river to the north.
 Beneath the Lippe, the coal seams lie at a depth of 600 to 800 metres (2,000 to 2,600 feet).
 The thickness of the coal layers ranges from one to three metres (three to ten feet).
 This geological feature played a decisive role in the development of coal mining in the Ruhr.

 According to the Regionalverband Ruhr (RVR, Ruhr Regional Association), 37.6% of the region's area is built up.
 A total of 40.7% of the region's land remains in agricultural use.
 Forests account for 17.6%, and bodies of water and other types of land use occupy the rest.
 The inclusion of four mainly rural districts in the otherwise mainly industrial Ruhr helps to explain the large proportion of agricultural and forested land.
 In addition, the city boroughs of the Ruhr region have outlying districts with a rural character.